JR Shikoku 8000 series: History

 Beginning in 2023, the fleet underwent another programme of refurbishment.
-The sets will receive a new livery based on that of the newer 8600 series, as well as wheelchair spaces, power outlets, reupholstered seats, updated traction equipment, and Western-style toilets.
+Refurbished sets received a new livery based on that of the newer 8600 series, as well as wheelchair spaces, power outlets, reupholstered seats, updated traction equipment, and Western-style toilets.
 In addition, smoking compartments were removed.
 Treated "S" sets entered revenue service from 23 December 2023, and treated "L" sets entered service from 2 August 2024.
 The entire fleet is planned to be refurbished by 2027 at a pace of two to three sets per year.